World Changers Shaped Here

 Dedman College of Humanities and Sciences is the heart of the University and home to the humanities and social, natural, and mathematical sciences. smu.edu/dedman

 Cox School of Business equips students with the knowledge, skills, and experience needed to become business leaders.
-Major publications, including The Economist, Bloomberg Businessweek, and Forbes, rank SMU Cox among the top business schools in the nation and world. smu.edu/cox
+Major publications including The Economist, Bloomberg Businessweek, Poets&Quants, and Forbes rank SMU Cox among the top business schools in the nation and world. smu.edu/cox

-Meadows School of the Arts is one of the foremost arts education institutions in the United States for study in visual, performing, and communication arts, including interdisciplinary majors such as creative computing and fashion media. smu.edu/meadows
+Meadows School of the Arts is oneof the foremost arts education institutions in the United States for study in visual, performing, and communication arts, including interdisciplinary programs such as Creative Computing and Fashion Media. smu.edu/meadows

 Beyond the classroom